ferrilab/bitvec/book/memory-model.md

       much luck producing a benchmark that firmly demonstrates that unneeded atomic access is a strict performance cost.

-[^5]: In multithreading environments.
+[^5]: In multi-threaded environments.
 Disabling atomics also disables `bitvec`’s
-      support for multithreading, so the penalty for aliasing is reduced to an inability to remove redundant reads.
+      support for multi-threaded, so the penalty for aliasing is reduced to an inability to remove redundant reads.

 [bv_ord]: https://github.com/myrrlyn/bitvec/blob/HEAD/src/order.rs